 Ring-Type Slip-On Plate Flange

 The ring-type slip-on plate flange is one of the most common styles used in piping systems.
-It is designed to slip over the outside diameter of a pipe and then be welded in place, typically with fillet welds.
+The design allows the flange to slip over the outside diameter of a pipe and then be welded in place, typically with fillet welds.
 This is a popular option in waterworks and general service piping.

 Key characteristics include: